veriservus/memcache_object/README.markdown

 there is additional safety in the caching while maintaining application compatibility.

+N.B: If you are using `script/console` and you initialize a `MemcacheObject::Proxy` object, the IRB console automatically calls `.inspect` on your returned object.
+To counteract this behaviour and see the true behaviour in the console add a `; nil` to the end of your statements

+    PORTALS = MemcacheObject::Proxy.new(LOCAL_CACHE, 'PORTALS', 1.day) {Portal.find_all_portals} ; nil

+`irb` then returns the `nil` but leaves the PORTALS constant properly initialized ready for use.

 ### Configuration Paramters

 The example above defined a Proxy instance as: